MarcoResidori/ArduinoEnigmaMachine/README.md

   Please note that the rotors may change value (rotation) when 'select' is pressed
 ![image 4](images/enigma-machine-4.png)

-Repeat the procedure for each value of your secret message.
+Repeat the procedure for each value of your 'secret' message.

 ----------------------------------
 Example